 Recreation - Camp

 When does registration for the Summer Camp Programs begin?
-The Summer Brochure is mailed out approximately the second week of April.
-Registration for the Day Camp Programs are on a first-come first-serve basis by mail only.
+The Summer Brochure is available on-line approximately the second week of April.
+Registration for the Day Camp Programs are on a first-come first-serve basis.
 There is a limited enrollment for all 4 camps.
 The application is in back of the summer brochure and must be TOTALLY COMPLETED front and back.

 On the back of the application is the medical portion, the dates ofall of your child's inoculations MUST BE WRITTEN IN (do not attach the sheet from the Doctors Office).
 Your child does not need a physical exam.

 The Day Camp program is for boys and girls in grades 1 through 4 and runs from 9:00 a.m. - 3:45 p.m. busing is provided from various stops throughout the Town.
 Day Play is a shorter day camp it runs from 10:00 a.m. - 2:45 p.m. also with busing from stops throughout the Town.

 The 5th and 6th Grade Camp and the 7th and 8th Grade Camp go on many trips throughout the area and also include busing in the fee.
 Please contact the Recreation Office for more information at 734-1058 and watch for the summer brochure for more information on registering, rates and dates.

 How many Campers are in the Town Camps?